ariadne-cps/ariadne/doc/smt_solver_design.md

 - public precondition failure paths are tested explicitly.

 Coverage is therefore being used as an audit of the state space, not only as a test-count metric.
+ Structurally infinite contractor fixed-point loops are written without a Boolean condition; representing them as `while(true)` creates a compiler-visible false branch that is not part of the solver state space.
 Boolean combinations of already-computed side-effect-free state are non-short-circuit where laziness carries no semantics, so LLVM branch coverage tracks solver decisions rather than evaluation-order edges.
 Short-circuiting remains where it protects optional access or changes observable work.